 The past week went by in a blur.
 The blur of confusion, anger, despair and to a certain extent helplessness.
-I kept wondering that if it is so easy for anyone to come and lift the work you have put your heart and soul in, why should one create?
-Why should I take the effort of cooking, clicking and writing a recipe when anyone apart from us can actually make money out of it?
+I kept wondering that if it is so easy for anyone to come and lift off the work you have put your heart and soul in, why should one create?
+Why should I take the effort of cooking, clicking and writing a recipe (like this Zucchini Chutney) when anyone apart from us can actually make money out of it?

 And you all, each of you who shared my post and help us spread the word.
-A big heartfelt Thank you.
+A big heartfelt thank you.
 Your support was a little light in the darkness we were all facing.
-At a time when I was even thinking of giving up blogging, the support and belief made me realise that no running isn't a solution.
+At a time when I was even thinking of giving up blogging, the support and belief made me realize that no, running isn’t a solution.
 I have a new zeal now and will create more content, better content.

 I think this might also be a good time to tell you what really goes behind a blog post.
 For me, the process starts with planning what goes on the blog.
 I chart out a rough schedule for the blog at the beginning of each month.
 Keeping in mind the seasonal vegetables, and fruits.
 The weather and what kind of foods do people like to eat during that time, if there are any festivals around or major days coming up and specific recipes for those that need to be shared.
 After the calendar is sorted, those dishes are placed in your regular weekly menus.
 Sometimes that might work and sometimes it doesn’t.

 Then comes the part of testing those dishes, this might require cooking them anywhere between 1-5 times till one has a recipe that is perfect and can be reproduced as per the instructions.
-It doesn't end there BTW, Once the dish is ready sometimes the whole family waits for us to style and photograph the dish.
+It doesn’t end there, by the way.
+Once the dish is ready, sometimes the whole family waits for us to style and photograph the dish.
 Many angles would be tried, many settings played around with before we finally have that shot that makes it to the blog.
 In certain cases, the recipe would have been made specially for the blog and then we would go around searching for nice people to share that dish with.

 If you think we are done, let me tell you not.
 The pictures are then processed (I do very very minimal post processing) but it still takes anywhere from 1-2 hours to get the images for one single blog post sorted.
 The size for the cover picture of the post, the one that goes on Pinterest (follow me here) in both long format and the one with only text, the square for Instagram (follow me here) and so on.
 Now that the pictures are sorted, comes the task of writing the post.